Manaslu Circuit Trek - 12 Days

 Money Exchange | USD, Pound to NPR

-Dollar and Pound rates fluctuate daily.
-Kathmandu has a number of money exchange centres, especially at Thamel providing you with multiple options.
 Airport exchanges might have a little higher rate, but travelers can convert easily.
-But for Manaslu Circuit Trek, trekkers need to carry Nepali rupees as most of the teahouses and hotels accept only Nepali currency.
+But for the Manaslu Circuit Trek, trekkers need to carry Nepali rupees as most of the teahouses and hotels accept only Nepali currency.
 Keep in mind and prepare enough cash earlier to buy items en route to avoid any problems and ensure good transactions in remote mountains.

 Communication on Manaslu Circuit Trek

-As the elevation increases, the mobile network connection and Wi-Fi reliability decreases, but you still can contact your family and friends on social media.
-It is recommended that you buy a Nepali SIM card in Kathmandu itself, for which you require two passport-size photos and a passport copy beforehand as it might be difficult once you trek to a higher region remote area.
+It is recommended that you buy a Nepali SIM card in Kathmandu itself, for which you require two passport-size photos and a passport copy beforehand, as it might be difficult once you trek to a higher and remote region.

 Preparation for Manaslu Circuit Trek

-• Physical Fitness Training: You should acclimatize your body for altitude trekking through a period of dedicated cardio (exercise hiking, jogging or cycling), strength fitness and endurance fitness for at least 6–8 weeks prior to the trek.
+• Physical Fitness Training: You should acclimatize your body for altitude trekking through a period of dedicated cardio (exercise hiking, jogging, or cycling), strength fitness, and endurance fitness for at least 6–8 weeks prior to the trek.

-• Obtain Required Permits: You will need to apply for a Restricted Area Permit (RAP), a Manaslu Conservation Area Permit (MCAP) and an Annapurna Conservation Area Permit (ACAP).
+• Obtain Required Permits: You will need to apply for a Restricted Area Permit (RAP), a Manaslu Conservation Area Permit (MCAP), and an Annapurna Conservation Area Permit (ACAP).
 You absolutely must have a registered guide accompanying you.

 • Pack Appropriate Trekking Equipment: A layer system of clothing, a warm sleeping bag, a down jacket, trekking boots, trekking poles, a headlamp, gloves, sunglasses, and a good backpack should suffice in preparation for your upcoming trip.

-• Hire a Registered Porter: A porter will help lessen the burden of your heavier pack but also ease the process of your trek.
+• Hire a Registered Porter: A porter will help lessen the burden of your heavier pack, but also ease the process of your trek.

 • Trip Insurance with High-Altitude Coverage: Travel insurance should cover trekking over 5,000 meters and cover emergency evacuation (i.e., helicopter rescue).

-• Mentally Prepare: The trek is remote and physically challenging; get your head around the fact that you are about to experience basic amenities, long days of walking and variable weather conditions.
+• Mentally Prepare: The trek is remote and physically challenging; get your head around the fact that you are about to experience basic amenities, long days of walking, and variable weather conditions.

 • Practice Packing Light: Aim for your bag to weigh less than 9-10 kg.
 Just the essentials: the more you carry, the more you will fatigue yourself and your energy systems.